 Regular full-time and part-time employees are eligible to participate in a 401(k) plan.
 Employees are able to make personal contributions to the plan on the first of the month following 30 days of employment.
-The Organization matches 100% of eligible employee contributions up to 4% of wages beginning the first of the month following one year of employment.
+The Organization matches 100 percent of eligible employee contributions up to four percent of wages beginning the first of the month following one year of employment.
 Employees are fully vested in their contributions immediately and in the employer's matching contributions after three years of employment.
-The Organization's matching contributions total \$19,314 and \$12,218 for the fiscal years ended June 30, 2020 and 2019, respectively.
+The Organization's matching contributions total \$25,722 and \$19,314 for the fiscal years ended June 30, 2021 and 2020, respectively.